This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 Ethnic minorities: self-assessed health from recent Censuses

-The 2001 Census in Scotland asked respondents to describe their health in the previous twelve months and to say whether or not they had a limiting long-term illness.
-Self-assessed health was described simply in three categories as "good", "fairly good" or "not good".
-No questions were asked about the nature of any limiting long-term illness.
-Data from these questions are available by ethnic group and by religion.
+The 2022 Census asked respondents to describe their health in the previous twelve months and to say whether or not they had a limiting long-term illness.
+Self-rated health was described as “very good”, “good”, “fair”, “bad” or “very bad”.
 These data should be interpreted with caution as the cross-cultural validity of these questions is not fully understood.

 Data by ethnic group